Frequently asked questions

 Q. Who are the Class Facilitators?

-A. The faculty is composed of three physicians and one nurse practitioner with national certification in Hospice and Palliative care as the clinical facilitators.
+A. The faculty is composed of four clinicians who are nationally certified in Hospice and Palliative care.
 The fifth member of the faculty is a senior hospice and palliative care administrator.

 Q. Does the program offer CME credit?

 A. Yes.
 Tier One training has been approved for 18 AMA PRA Category 1 Credit™

 A. The Academy will train physicians, advanced practice nurses and physician assistants seeking to improve their communication and symptom management skills.
 Most participants will likely come from Western Washington, but the Academy will be open to providers from anywhere across the country.
 We believe other healthcare organizations and practice groups will refer providers to increase their teams’ palliative care expertise and integration.